jpmonettas/old-flow-storm/Readme.md

 (bar)
 ```

-Everytime a traced "flow** executes, it will trace the execution in the debugger.
+Everytime a traced **flow** executes, it will trace the execution in the debugger.

+You can use **#ztrace** instead of **#trace** to make the flow-id always be 0.
+This is useful
+for incrementaly trying things on a repl, and stopping the debugger from creating a different flow each time
+you run the expression.

 ## Connecting to a debugger remotely